rydercodes/mlproject/README.md

-# Match Score Prediction Model
+# Math Score Prediction Model

 This repository contains code for a machine learning model that predicts the likelihood of a math score based on various metrics.
 The model is trained on a dataset containing information about students, including factors such as `gender`, `writing score`, `reading score`, etc.